28 window types infographic

 25. Awning Window

 Awning WindowAwnings are similar to hoppers, except that instead of opening inward, they tilt outward strictly from the top.
-Awning windows are so-called because they create an “awning” when opened, which prevents rain from coming into the room and yet allows fresh air in.
+Awning windows are so-called because they create an “awning” that prevents rain from entering the room while allowing fresh air in.

 Awning windows are operated with a turn of a fold-away crank.
 Like hoppers, they are also used in basements, but awnings are also found as near-roofline height windows for warehouses and storage sheds.
 They are also placed above certain window types, such as picture windows.
 This position allows them to maximize lighting.